Commission on a Way Forward: 5 things you need to know

 The work of the Commission on a Way Forward is “to inform deliberation across the whole church and to help the Council of Bishops in their service to the next General Conference in finding a way forward.”
 More on their “About Us” page.

-The commission reports to the bishops, who will then present a report at a special General Conference, February 23-26, 2019, in St. Louis, Missouri.
+The commission regularly reported to the bishops during their work (see timeline to the right).
+Their final report will be presented to a special session of General Conference, February 23-26, 2019, in St. Louis, Missouri.

 As the Commission on a Way Forward was beginning their work, the United Methodist General Board of Higher Education and Ministry (GBHEM) invited scholars to a gathering called “Unity of the Church and Human Sexuality: Toward a Faithful United Methodist Witness.”
 Twenty-eight academics from three countries gathered for three days in March 2017, at Candler School of Theology in Atlanta, Georgia, to present papers and discuss the issues.
 Eight members of the Commission on a Way Forward attended the event.
 More about this gathering here.